akashrao96850/Predicting-Credit-Card-Spend-and-Identifying-Key-Drivers/README.md

 ## Please find the following files:

-1.Required ipynb file
+1. Required ipynb file.

-2.Provided data and other material
+2. Provided data and other material.